Canon 70D vs Panasonic LX100

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
 A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Canon 70D features an APS-C sensor and the Panasonic LX100 a Four Thirds sensor.
-The sensor area in the LX100 is 33 percent smaller.
-As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 2.0.
+The sensor area in the LX100 is 45 percent smaller.
+As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 2.2.
 The sensor in the 70D has a native 3:2 aspect ratio, while the one in the LX100 offers a 4:3 aspect.
-The LX100 has the particularity of featuring a switch that allows to toggle between different aspect ratios, while maintaining the same field of view and full image resolution.
+The LX100 has the particularity of featuring a switch that allows to toggle between multiple aspect ratios, while maintaining the same field of view and full image resolution.

-With 20MP, the 70D offers a higher resolution than the LX100 (12.7MP), but the 70D has marginally smaller individual pixels (pixel pitch of 4.11μm versus 4.21μm for the LX100).
-Moreover, the LX100 is a somewhat more recent model (by 1 year and 2 months) than the 70D, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+With 20MP, the 70D offers a higher resolution than the LX100 (12.7MP), but the 70D nevertheless has larger individual pixels (pixel pitch of 4.11μm versus 3.82μm for the LX100) due to its larger sensor.
+However, the LX100 is a somewhat more recent model (by 1 year and 2 months) than the 70D, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 For many cameras, data on sensor performance has been reported by DXO Mark.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar imaging performance.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.